 Reefing a sprit sail has long been difficult compared to other rigs.
 The sprit needs to intersect the sail’s peak at an angle which means the snotter must be fastened to the mast at a certain distance below the throat of the sail.
 As you lower the sail to put in a reef, the snotter must drop the same distance as the throat to maintain this angle.
 Otherwise the angle becomes more and more acute which leads to excess tension in the head of the sail and less upwards lift on the peak.

-This mast traveler system works well if the snotter is cleated off to the sprit itself, but there’s a slight complication if it’s cleated to the mast or led aft to the helmsman.
+This pendant and mast traveler system works well if the snotter is cleated off to the sprit itself, but there’s a slight complication if it’s cleated to the mast or led aft to the helmsman.
 As the sail is lowered, slack from the snotter goes from the cleated side of the turning block to the heel of the sprit side and thus the sprit drops faster than the sail and can end up hitting the deck.
 To solve this, I make a few wraps around the heel of the sprit topped with a half hitch temporarily as I position the main sail.
 Then I slide the knot off the heel of the sprit and tension the snotter again.

 Getting reefing going on my boat is long overdue, but it’s taken me a while to figure out these details of the sprit rig.
 Anyway, here’s how I got slab reefing going for the 2021 season.

 I added a pair of cleats up near the boom jaws and a pair of fairleads along the boom to keep the line from dangling down too much.